Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

-Graining & Blistering In F1 Explained
+Graining & Blistering In F1: Tire Terminology Explained

 What Is Graining In F1?

-You’ll often hear of drivers being able to work through this graining of their tires.
-Essentially, as they use the tires more and more, the graining and excess rubber on the surface of the tire wears away, and they get something like a second wind of grip.
+So, a driver must be able to bring the inside of the tire up to temperature to avoid or solve this problem.
+The graining and excess rubber on the surface of the tire wears away, and they get something like a second wind of grip.
 However, sometimes it’s too difficult to work through, and the driver must pit for new tires.

 What Causes Graining?